-Sri Avinash is a non-sectarian spiritual Master, healer and author.
+Sri Avinash is a non-sectarian spiritual Master and renowned healer.
 Regarded by many as a Bodhisattva, he is a Buddha of Compassion who chooses to return to the world again and again until all living beings are free from suffering.
 He is a beautiful role model of peace, love and service to humanity.

 Sri Avinash’s Mission is to help people all over the world achieve true inner peace—the peace that is lasting, the peace that is uplifting, the peace that you take with you everywhere you go.
-With a heart of compassion, he travels to various cities sharing his teachings and giving personal darshan blessings—transmitting divine love and spiritual strength to help remove people’s suffering and awaken love in their lives.
-The motto that drives Sri Avinash’s Mission is ‘Live to Love, Love to Serve’.
+With a heart of compassion, he travels to various cities giving healing, personal darshan blessings and sharing his teachings.

 “My religion is the religion of love, service and compassion.” – Sri Avinash